gabrielweyer/nuggets/docs/git/README.md

 ## Credentials manager

-The [Git Credential Manager for Windows][git-credential-manager] (GCM) is now included in Git for Windows.
+The [Git Credential Manager Core][git-credential-manager-core] (GCM Core) is now included in Git for Windows.

-`GCM` supports multi-factor authentication for `Azure DevOps`, `Team Foundation Server`, `GitHub`, and `Bitbucket`.
+`GCM Core` supports multi-factor authentication for `Azure DevOps`, `GitHub`, and `Bitbucket`.

-If you're using multiple accounts on `GitHub`:
+If you're using multiple accounts on a provider and the accounts can't be differentiated by the hostname only you'll need to instruct Git to pass the entire repository URL, rather than just the hostname:

 ```bash
 git config --global credential.useHttpPath true
 ```

-This will prompt you for your credentials for each repository.
+This will prompt you for your credentials for each repository (see [documentation][credential-use-http-path]).

 ## Useful aliases